 - Chat with friends and family by phone or video as often as you can.
 Being around other people feels good, and helping alleviate others’ loneliness is a happiness-inducing act of kindness.

 - Meditate.
 Some great apps are available to help you get started.
 “Or, better yet, find a place where you can sit outside and just breathe,” France said.
 Having some time alone allows you to process feelings and decompress from increased stress and pressure.

 - Tackle some projects you’ve been wanting to get to, like DIY home repairs, decluttering your closets or finishing the sweater you started knitting last winter.
 Completing tasks and achieving goals gives you a satisfying sense of purpose, and can alleviate feelings of helplessness.

 - Reach out for help — don’t wait until you’re in crisis.
 Whether you are concerned about substance abuse issues (your own or a loved one’s) or just need to talk through your feelings, therapists at Novant Health’s Behavioral Health helpline are on hand 24/7 to answer calls.

 Seek support early

-“The fear, stress and anxiety is real, and deserving of our attention,” says Susan Doub, manager of operations for Behavioral Health Outpatient Services at Novant Health Forsyth Medical Center.
-“People get into deeper trouble when they continue ignoring their symptoms.”
+“The fear, stress and anxiety is real, and deserving of our attention,” said Susan Doub, manager of operations for Behavioral Health Outpatient Services at Novant Health Forsyth Medical Center.
+“People get into deeper trouble when they ignore their symptoms.”

 Instead, she urges people not to wait until their distress is unbearable, but to seek support early on.
 Callers will be connected with fully-trained professional therapists who can lend a listening ear, offer support and help identify the best steps to take next.